Business Risks

 ① Regulatory Risk

 The JAL Group operates flights in accordance with various rules and regulations, such as Japan’s Civil Aeronautics Act and other regulations governing airline businesses, bilateral aviation agreements and other international arrangements, Japan’s Antimonopoly Act and other similar antitrust laws overseas, and rules on taxes and public dues such as landing fees.
-Revisions to these rules and regulations or notifications of legally enforceable airworthiness directives could have an impact on our operating performance.
+However, should these laws or rules undergo changes or notifications such as directives for improving airworthiness be issued, it could impact our operating performance.

-Moreover, the allocation of flight slots at Haneda Airport and other airports that are central to the Group’s air transport business could also affect our business performance.
+Moreover, the allocation of takeoff and landing slots at key airports, such as Haneda Airport, which hold critical importance for the Group’s aviation operations, could also affect our business performance.

-The JAL Group requests the relevant authorities in Japan and overseas, such as the Ministry of Land, Infrastructure, Transport and Tourism, to ensure a fair and competitive environment.
+The JAL Group actively requests the relevant authorities, such as the Ministry of Land, Infrastructure, Transport and Tourism, as well as regulatory entities abroad to ensure a fair and competitive environment.

 ② Litigation Risk